-The Secretary shall make certain there is a written record and permanent minutes of all Board proceedings, record attendance, and record of all roll call votes.
+The Secretary shall make certain there is a written record and permanent minutes of all Board proceedings, record attendance, and record a roll call on all votes (except when a ballot vote is taken).
 The Secretary shall ensure the posting of the agendas, dates, time, location, and minutes of Regular and Special Board meetings.
 The Secretary after receiving items for the agenda from the director and trustees shall share the agenda with the Board President.
 Upon the President’s approval, the final agenda will be sent to the Director who shall send it to the other trustees.
-In the absence of the Secretary, the Board President will appoint a person to take responsibility for the minutes of that meeting.
+In the absence of the Secretary, the Board President will appoint a person to take meeting minutes noting his or her name in the minutes of that meeting.

 The Treasurer is authorized by the Board to sign checks, shall serve as the Finance Representative, and shall draw up checks.
 The Treasurer shall keep all financial records of the Board.
 The normal depository of all financial records shall be at the library.
 The Treasurer shall have charge of the library funds, income, and contracts that obligate the library funds; shall sign all the checks on the authorization of the Board; and report at each meeting the state of the funds.
 If he or she is unable to serve, the President may perform the duties of the Treasurer.
 The Treasurer shall be bonded in the amount to be approved by the Board and according to statute requirement.
 The Treasurer is authorized to pay salaries and insurance bills as they come due.